hardikdevaliya2006/Github_Card/README.md

 1. Create a file named `README.md` in your project root (if it doesn’t exist).
 2. Copy and paste the above content into it.
 3. Commit and push it to GitHub.

-Let me know if you want the full README combined from your first post with this — I can deliver the enti